Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/334_Increasing_Triplet_Subsequence.md

 # Solution

+Assume we found one number A and another number B that is larger than A. If we could find a third number C that is larger than B, we can return a true.
+So the problem becomes how to update A and B to make them ready for C to be discovered.

+Now the process becomes simple and clear, keep updating A to be the minimum value ever visited and keep B being the smallest value that is larger than A. Once C > B is encountered, return true;

 ### Solution 1

 We maintain a maximum-3-size increasing sequence, whenever we meet a number, we go through this sequence one by one and update the first number that is bigger than current number.